kilpkonn/msc-thesis/main.typ

 We will first take a look at using it for filling "holes" in the program and later dive into using it for autocompletion.

 == Filling holes
+Filling holes is a common use case for term search as we've found in @term-search.
+Timing constrains for it are not as strict as for autocompletion, yet the user certainly doesn't want to wait for a considerable amount of time.

 One of the most known examples of holes in Rust programs is the `todo!()` macro.
 It is a "hole" as it denotes that there should be a program in the future, but there isn't now.
 These holes can be filled using term search to search for programs that fit in the hole.